Democratic Autonomous Administration of North and East Syria: Politics

+Separation of powers

+During 2018–2019, separation of powers in the political structure included three major components: the Syrian Democratic Council as a representative body of political parties and organisations; AANES itself; and TEV-DEM as a representative body of trade unions and civil society associations.
+AANES itself is approximately structured in the Montesquieu model, having the Executive Council with executive oversight responsibilities via offices and commissions; the General Council which coordinates legislation and aims to promote legal unification between regions; and the Justice Council that aims to coordinate the justice systems of the regions.

+In the 2023 constitution, the People's Council of West Kurdistan has legislative power under Article 92, and the Law Council "develops laws and regulations based on ethics and democratic principles of rights" under Article 103.

+Communes are intended to be the core political body, with a succession of higher level (neighbourhood, sub-district, district, canton, region) councils.
+Decisions are expected to be made according to the subsidiarity principle – at the most local level appropriate for the decision.
+Under the 2018–2019 structure, councils and committees have a gender quota requiring minima of 40% women and 40% men.

 Administrative divisions

 Article 8 of the 2014 constitution stipulates that "All Cantons in the autonomous regions are founded on the principle of local self-government.
 Cantons may freely elect their representatives and representative bodies, and may pursue their rights insofar as it does not contravene the articles of the Charter."
 The cantons were later reorganized into regions with subordinate cantons/provinces, areas, districts and communes.
-The first communal elections in the region were held on 22 September 2017.
-12,421 candidates competed for around 3,700 communal positions during the elections, which were organized by the region's High Electoral Commission.
-Elections for the councils of the Jazira Region, Euphrates Region and Afrin Region were held in December 2017.
-Most of Afrin Region was occupied by Turkish-led forces in early 2018, though the administrative division continued to operate from Tell Rifaat which is under joint YPG-Syrian Army control.

 On 6 September 2018, during a meeting of the Syrian Democratic Council in Ayn Issa, a new name for the region was adopted, the "Autonomous Administration of North and East Syria", encompassing the Euphrates, Afrin, and Jazira regions as well as the local civil councils in the regions of Raqqa, Manbij, Tabqa, and Deir ez-Zor.
 During the meeting, a 70-member "General Council for the Autonomous Administration of North and East Syria" was formed.

-Legislature
+The SDF withdrew from the Afrin region in 2018 and from the Manbij region in 2024.

+Syrian Democratic Council

 In December 2015, during a meeting of the region's representatives in Al-Malikiyah, the Syrian Democratic Council (SDC) was established to serve as the political representative of the Syrian Democratic Forces.
 The co-leaders selected to lead the SDC at its founding were prominent human rights activist Haytham Manna and TEV-DEM Executive Board member Îlham Ehmed.
 The SDC appoints an Executive Council which deal with the economy, agriculture, natural resources, and foreign affairs.
 General elections were planned for 2014 and 2018, but this was postponed due to fighting.